rjlee/actual-auto-categorise/README.md

 > Reconcile/Clear delay: You can delay when transactions are marked cleared and reconciled by setting `AUTO_RECONCILE_DELAY_DAYS` (default: 5).
 When greater than 0, the app only clears/reconciles transactions whose transaction date is at least that many days in the past.
 Categories (for on-budget accounts) are applied immediately for uncategorized transactions regardless of this delay.

+> Transfers: Transactions linked as transfers are excluded from categorization (they will not be sent to the classifier).
+This detection uses transaction-level indicators (e.g., `is_transfer`, `transferId`, `linkedTransactionId`).
+When `AUTO_RECONCILE` is enabled, eligible transfer transactions are still auto-cleared/reconciled after the configured `AUTO_RECONCILE_DELAY_DAYS`.

 Options:

 - `--dry-run` perform classification without updating transactions